arocnies/arocnies.github.io/_posts/2022-10-13-easy-playground-for-terraform-ansible.md

       ansible.builtin.command: echo Hello World!
 ```

 > Docker containers do not function easily with systemd.
-Be aware that roles, such as an off-the-shelf Apache HTTP server may fail to run inside a container.
+Be aware that roles, such as this [Apache server role](https://github.com/geerlingguy/ansible-role-apache) may fail to run targeting a Docker container.
 {: .prompt-warning }

 # Using the Playground